jiabingeng/places-service-docs/configure-places-in-the-sdk/places-extension/using-places-without-active-region-monitoring.md

 {% endtabs %}

-## Trigger Entry Events When the User is in a POI
+## Trigger entry events when the user is in a POI

-The SDK will give you back a list of nearby POIs, including whether or not the user is currently within each of the POIs.
+The SDK returns a list of nearby POIs, including whether the user is currently within each POI.
 If the user is in a POI, you can have the SDK trigger an entry event for that region.

 {% hint style="important" %}
-In order to prevent your app from triggering multiple entry events, you will need to keep a list of regions that you already know the user to be within.
-When processing the response of nearby POIs from the SDK, you will only trigger an entry event if you haven't already triggered one for the region in question.
+To prevent your app from triggering multiple entry events, keep a list of the regions in which you know the user is.
+When processing the response of nearby POIs from the SDK, if you have not yet triggered an entry event for the if you haven't already triggered one for the region in question.

-In the example below, this is accomplished using `NSUserDefaults` (iOS) and `SharedPreferences` (Android).
+In the following code sample, `NSUserDefaults` (iOS) and `SharedPreferences` (Android) are used:
 {% endhint %}

 {% tabs %}

 {% tab title="Android (Java)" %}

-This code sample shows handling the result provided in the callback of `getNearbyPointsOfInterest`, a `List<PlacesPOI>`:
+The following code sample shows the handling of the result that was provided in the callback of `getNearbyPointsOfInterest`, a `List<PlacesPOI>`:

 ```java
 void handleUpdatedPOIs(final List<PlacesPOI> nearbyPois) {